iwasz/zephyr-grbl/README.md

 The Bresenham is computed in every TIMER0 tick, then the step pulses are generated if needed.
 Assuming that motor 1 spins at velocity *w*, and motor 2 two times slower, the step pulses for motor 1 would be generated in every ISR call, but only once in every two ISR calls for motor 2.
 If the movement is slow, then the AMASS thing kicks in, and doubles or quadruples (or more) the Bresenham steps while retaining the motor steps.

-Terminoogy:
-* probing - ?
+Terminology:
+* probing - this is when a machine tries to sense the material underneath.
+It slowly lowers the probe (like a metal needle) which upon touching the metal workpiece closes the circuit.

 # What has been done in order to port
-* Zephyr PWM module modified to accept timer output compare ISR callback.
+* [x] Zephyr PWM module was modified to accept a timer output compare ISR callback.
-* AVR registers code ported to zephyr code (gpio config, aforementioned timer config, etc.)
+* [x] AVR GPIO registers code ported to zephyr
-* Gpio inverting functionality stripped out as from now teh Zephyr's device tree configuration is used for this.
+* [x] Gpio inverting functionality stripped down as from now the Zephyr's device tree configuration is used for this.
+* ~~Logging ported to Zephyr.~~ Rolled back.
+* [ ] Port uart code to zephyr.
+  * [ ] Make use of new async uart functionality merged recently to zephyr.
+[Analogous to this](https://github.com/zephyrproject-rtos/zephyr/pull/30917/commits/a62711bd260fea80948f668d35b05452bd26e95f).
+    * [x] ~~Modify the overlay.~~
+    * [x] ~~Turn DMA on in Kconfig.~~
+    * This does not work, as H7 has DMA-V1 + DMAMUX, which is not implemented in Zephyr (this combination).
+This is my understanding.
+Therefore I'll try my luck with L476
+    * [ ] L476 overlay.